-If you haven’t started writing a food truck business plan yet, we explain the importance of it and why you need to start one today.
+If you haven’t started writing a food truck business plan yet, today. we explain the importance of it and why you need to start one immediately.

 Have you ever thought that starting a food truck business or other variation of a mobile food eatery?
 Whether you are already culinary trained or a home based foodie who is interested in taking their show on the road, there are a few things to consider before taking the time, money or effort to begin your adventure.
 For those looking for food trucks for sale, a common question we receive is how to attain capital for starting a food truck business.